 - Foreign bank complicity.

 Money laundering has potentially devastating economic, security, and social consequences.
 It gives the fuel for drug dealers, terrorists, illegal arms dealers, corrupt public officials, and others to operate and extend their criminal enterprises.
 Crime has become increasingly international in scope.
 The financial aspects of crime have become more complicated due to rapid technological advances and globalization's financial services industry.

-Money laundering is a problem not only in the world's major financial markets and sea-side countries but also in emerging markets.
+Money laundering is a problem in the world's major financial markets and sea-side countries and in emerging markets.
 As emerging markets open up their economies and financial sectors, they become increasingly appropriate targets for money laundering activities.
 Money laundering creates unpredictable shifts in money demand and causes large fluctuations in global capital flows and exchange rates.

 If you want to learn more about the negative effects, you can read our "Negative Effects of Money Laundering" article.

 What Should Businesses Do To Prevent Money Laundering?

 Tax evasion should be prevented in all steps from production to consumption, and large money movements should be monitored.

 - The media should fully support the fight against organized crime and should not broadcast to legendary mafia members.

 - In the private sector, cartels should be prevented, and the underground economy should be reduced by eliminating tax-free earnings as much as possible.